git-annex now has support for tuning a repository for different work loads.

 git -c annex.tune.objecthash1=true annex init

 It's very important to keep in mind that this makes a nonstandard format git-annex repository.
 In general, this cannot safely be used with git-annex older than version 5.20150128.
-Older version of git-annex will not understand and will get confused and perhaps do bad things.
+Older versions of git-annex will not understand and will get confused and perhaps do bad things.

 Also, it's not safe to merge two separate git repositories that have been tuned differently (or one tuned and the other one not). git-annex will prevent merging their git-annex branches together, but it cannot prevent git merge remote/master merging two branches, and the result will be ugly at best (git annex fix can fix up the mess somewhat).